Skrsed/organization/README.md

 9. Click on "Create Pull Request" again to submit your request.

+10. In the pull request description, link the related issue using the # symbol and issue number (e.g., #123).
+This helps in cross-referencing and provides context for the changes.

 ### 3. Workflow for Core Developers:
 #### 3.1.
 Working with Branches: